Virtual Vocations - Morning Routine Hacks

 14. Limit the decisions you have to make

 Another one of the best morning routine hacks is to try and limit the decisions you have to make.
 That’s why many successful leaders adopt a “uniform” for dressing every day, or why other people eat the exact same thing for breakfast or lunch every day.
-The less time you take in making decisions about what to wear that day or what to make for breakfast, the more time you have to put toward the things that really matter to you.
+The less time you take in making decisions about what to wear that day or what to make for breakfast, the more time and energy you have to put toward the things that really matter to you.

 15. Create a staging area